marichka-dobko/reverse-English/README.md

 ## Dependencies
-For all necessary modules refer to [requirements.txt](requirements.txt)
+For all necessary modules refer to [requirements.txt](requirements.txt) This implementation is inspired by [this](https://github.com/abhimishra91/transformers-tutorials) tutorial.
 ```
 pip3 install -r requirements.txt
 ```
-This implementation is inspired by the tutorial from this [repository](https://github.com/abhimishra91/transformers-tutorials).

 ## Training